saskasandholm/this-or-that-frame/VERCEL_DEPLOYMENT.md

 ## Post-Deployment Steps

 1. Configure environment variables in the Vercel dashboard with the correct values
-2. Validate the frame using Warpcast's frame validator
+2. Validate the frame using Warpcast's Frame Playground
-3. Update the `scripts/deploy.cjs` file with the new deployment URL for future deployments
+3. Update the `scripts/deploy.js` file with the new deployment URL for future deployments
 4. Test primary functionality to ensure everything works as expected

 ## Rollback Instructions